 Joana B. Melo

-I am a Portuguese forester with working experience in tropical forests of Africa (Guinea-Bissau, Mozambique) and South America (Brazil).
+I am a Portuguese forester with working experience in tropical forests of Africa and South America.
 I am currently a Postgraduate Researcher at the School of Geography, University of Leeds (UK), with a NERC DTP award.
+I have been following negotiations under the UNFCCC since COP19.

 I live in Sheffield (UK) with my husband, our two kids, and our German Shepherd dog Radar.